Human trafficking in Lebanon

 Lebanon ratified the 2000 UN TIP Protocol in October 2005.

-In 2008, Lebanon was a destination for Asian and African women trafficked for the purpose of domestic servitude.
+In 2008, Lebanon was a destination for Asian and African women trafficked for the purpose of domestic servitude, and for Eastern European and Syrian women trafficked for the purpose of commercial sexual exploitation.
 Lebanese children were trafficked within the country for the purpose of commercial sexual exploitation and forced labor in the metal works, construction, and agriculture sectors.
 Women from Sri Lanka, the Philippines, and Ethiopia migrated to Lebanon legally, but often found themselves in conditions of forced labor, through unlawful withholding of passports, non-payment of wages, restrictions on movement, threats, and physical or sexual assault.
 During the armed conflict in July 2006, Sri Lankan domestic workers reported being restricted from leaving the country by their employers.
-Sri Lankan and African women came to Lebanon on "artiste" visas, but some became victims of trafficking for commercial sexual exploitation when they are subjected to coercive acts such as unlawful withholding of passports, restrictions on movement, threats, and physical assault.
+Eastern European and Syrian women came to Lebanon on "artiste" visas, but some became victims of trafficking for commercial sexual exploitation when they are subjected to coercive acts such as unlawful withholding of passports, restrictions on movement, threats, and physical assault.

+Since the refugee crisis in Syria, the sex trade and trafficking of Syrian girls and women has increased in Lebanon.

+Since the non stop Lebanese economic crisis and increase in poverty, Lebanese women and girls are vulnerable of being subjected to sex trafficking into other Arab countries.

 In 2008 the Government of Lebanon did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so.
 Although it reported 17 prosecutions in 2007, the government failed to convict or criminally punish anyone for trafficking offenses, despite ample evidence of conditions of forced labor.
 In addition, the government continued to lack victim protection services or a formal system to ensure that victims are not punished.

 In 2017, the Internal Security Forces (ISF) stated that 29 victims of sex trafficking had been identified, but the International Organisation for Migration (IOM), the United Nations High Commissioner for Refugees (UNHCR) and NGOs estimate the number of victims to be in the thousands.

 The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.

 In 2019, the US State Department continued to classify the country as Tier 2 because the minimum standards for eliminating trafficking were not fully met.
 However, it was recognised that the government was making significant efforts to achieve this.
 For example, its partnerships with NGOs (like Caritas) had been strengthened and the investigation of suspected trafficking cases has been stepped up.

 In 2023, the country was placed on the Tier 2 Watch List.

 In the same year, the Organised Crime Index noted the country’s collaboration with international agencies to combat human trafficking and human smuggling.